jjkirn/ASDM/README.md

 ![asdm](images/untrusted.png)

-ust click on "Continue" to complete the application launch.
+Just click on "Continue" to complete the application launch.

 Next you should be prompted with the login page from the ASDM-IDM application: